Sports Direct: Operations

 The elevation strategy also involved expanding into "premium" and "lifestyle" segments.
-Sports Direct opened new flagship stores in Manchester and Cardiff, featuring areas for high-end brands and specialized sporting categories.
+Sports Direct opened new flagship stores in Manchester and Cardiff, featuring areas for high-end brands and specialised sporting categories.
 For example, the Cardiff flagship introduced an "Outdoor Concept", with products tailored to outdoor enthusiasts.

 In 2021, Sports Direct's parent company, Frasers Group, began integrating Sports Direct stores with other brands under its portfolio, such as USC, GAME and Evans Cycles.
 This consolidation aimed to provide a "more comprehensive retail experience" and streamline operations.

 The elevation strategy has led to the closure of some smaller stores, particularly those under 20,000 square feet, to focus on larger flagship locations.

-In February 2025, parent company Frasers Group announced a 10 year partnership with distributor GMG to open 50 Sports Direct stores in the Middle East and North Africa.
+In February 2025, parent company Frasers Group announced a 10-year partnership with distributor GMG to open 50 Sports Direct stores in the Middle East and North Africa.

+In August 2025, Sports Direct opened its first store in Malta in a partnership with Hudson Group.

 In April 2025, it was announced that stores would open across Australia and New Zealand in a partnership with Accent Group.
 The first Australian store opened in November 2025.

+Sports Direct's promotional mugs, described by the Daily Mirror as "ubiquitous" in British kitchens, are noted for their £1 price and large (570ml) capacity.
+The mug has been the subject of several memes and featured in the music video to It Ain't Safe by Skepta.